Contact

 The advantage of using the web browser approach is that you don’t have to develop a separate application for each platform.
 Of course, it’s never as simple as that, but we can still write versions of an application for many different platforms using a single language and many pieces of reusable code.

 With a dedicated app for a particular mobile device, there are cost implications associated with development.
-At the same time, a dedicated app will almost certainly be better than the performance of an app that has to run through a browser.
+At the same time, a dedicated app will almost certainly perform better than an app that has to run through a browser.

 The challenges at this stage in mobile technology are mirrored by an ever-increasing range of opportunities for businesses to implement new and improved processes.
 In general, there are two main approaches to delivering business solutions over mobiles: